 What if a copy of your user data including personal and credit card information also being stored somewhere else without your knowledge?

 This is enough to scare you, because if you are running a crowdfunding website on WordPress and you will need to store a lot of personal and other sensitive information of users in your database.

-5. Customization: Every crowdfunding platform has different needs which mean it requires custom features.
+5. Customization: Every crowdfunding platform has different needs which means it requires custom features.

-WordPress has a very simple structure and ability to customize WordPress website as per needs is a real beauty.
+WordPress has a very simple structure and the ability to customize WordPress websites as per needs is a real beauty.